 View your uploaded files

-Files are uploaded and analyzed, and the number of reads and of bases in reads is calculated and displayed for each file.
+Files are uploaded and analyzed, and the number of reads and bases in reads is calculated and displayed for each file.
 Files can be deleted before or after upload.
-Files with status set to green can be used for a subsequent analysis and can be accessed at Launch analysis.
+Files with status set to dark green can be used for a subsequent analysis.

 You can organize your samples using Sample tags.
 For more information please visit Sample tags.